 There is no denying the cost of cancer is high for affected individuals, their families and society.
 The cost of supporting cancer research to make progress toward better treatments, earlier detection and prevention of this life-altering disease is also high.
 What may not be so obvious is that the major expense of conducting cancer research is the essential personnel housed within an investigator’s lab.
 These highly-qualified individuals represent the next generation of scientists, physicians, health professionals and cancer advocates.

-Through the generous donation from GIVETOLIVE, you have helped support four of these talented trainees: PhD student Emily Drake; MSc students Michael Giacomantonio and Daniel Medina-Luna and Postdoctoral Fellow Smriti Srivastava.
-Additionally, we anticipate awarding three GIVETOLIVE stipends for summer studentships in the summer of 2019 as an effective way to launch excellent students as they prepare for future graduate training.
-Below are the general summaries from each of the GIVETOLIVE funded applications.
+In 2018, funds raised by GIVETOLIVE have helped support four of these talented trainees: PhD student Emily Drake; MSc students Michael Giacomantonio and Daniel Medina-Luna and Postdoctoral Fellow Megan Whaley.
+Additionally, three GIVETOLIVE stipends for summer studentships will be awarded in the summer of 2019 as an effective way to launch excellent students as they prepare for future graduate training.